 Is this golden charge card a good one?

 The Gold Card earns 4x Membership Rewards (MR) points on US Restaurants and Grocery Stores.
 But the 4x points are limited to the first $25,000 in purchases.
-It also earns 1x points on all other purchases.
+It also earns one point per dollar on all other purchases.

 The Gold Card has a public sign-up bonus of 35,000 MR points.
 This sum can be earned after spending $2,000 within the first 3 months.
 There is a targeted bonus of 50,000 points for the same minimum spend.
 Because of Amex’s Once Per Lifetime Rule, I suggest going for the highest bonus possible even if it means waiting.